Laboratory Training 3

 The algorithm for calculating the reciprocal value presented in the first laboratory training can be programmatically implemented using a conditional statement:

-#include <iostream> using namespace std; int main() { double x; cin >> x; if (x == 0) { cout << "Error" << endl; } else { double y = 1 / x; cout << y << endl; } return 0; }
+#include <iostream>using namespace std;int main() {double x; cin >> x;if (x == 0) { cout << "Error" << endl; }else {double y = 1 / x; cout << y << endl; }return 0; }

-As can be seen from the above example, in both branches of the if
+As can be seen from the above example, in both branches of the if statement there

 are compound statements in accordance with good coding practice.
 In addition, the variable y is defined inside the